-Forests of Hope - Pacific
+Forests of Hope in the Pacific

-Natewa Tunuloa and Nabukelevu IBAs, to protect, reduce the pressures on, and ultimately expand the extent of the current native forest.
-This has been undertaken in partnership with the local communities through the establishment of Site Support Groups at the sites.
-Each of these SSGs have been successful in both protecting the current forest and developing alternative livelihoods, thereby reduced the pressure on the forest.
+Natewa Tunuloa and Nabukelevu IBAs are areas of significant native forest where our objective is to protect, reduce the pressures on, and ultimately expand the extent of the current native forest.
+We have undertaken this in partnership with NatureFiji-MareqetiViti, the BirdLife partner in Fiji, and the local communities.
+The latter have established Site Support Groups at the sites.
+Each of these SSGs have been successful in both protecting the current forest and developing alternative livelihoods, which in turn reduces the pressure on the remaining forest.

 NatureFiji-MareqetiViti, the BirdLife Partner in Fiji, is working closely with the Governments Forestry Department to turn the national Forestry Policy into action.
 This involves the establishment of Permanent Forest Estates.
 Forest landowning representatives can register their forest estate in return for involvement in the governments forest industry.
 Forest blocks within the PFE may either be Sustainably Managed or given full protection.
 We are working with the government to establish the mechanism by which landowners can achieve this, and promote the advantages should they do so.
 This programme of work has been funded by the Aage V. Jensen Charity Foundation, BirdLife International Community Conservation Fund and UK Darwin Initiative.